Most electric scooters are a Jack of all trades. That, of course, makes them a master of none.

 FluidFreeRide is just one of those brands that make you happy to be their customer.

 They have been around for almost 3 years, and during that time, have managed to become one of the most trusted brands in the scooter world.
 Operating out of Miami, FL, they are one of the best North American scooter companies, and the go-to brand for many popular scooter lines.
 They are the only brand that sells the Mercane WideWheel scooter line (or at least the only good one).
-They test all of the scooters they sell, and even though they describe themselves as a still small company, they are one of the most established scooter brands anyway.
+They test all of the scooters they sell thoroughly, and even though they describe themselves as a still small company, they are one of the most established scooter brands today.

 Ordering, shipping, discounts, and promotions